commoncathode/XBR/README.md

 # XBR
 The XBR is a cross-band repeater controller, intended for use with amateur radio transceivers.
 The radio ports are designed to work with the Yaesu FT-891 and Motorola XTL5000, but the circuitry is generic enough that, with some adjustment, it may very well work with a variety of radio transceivers.
+The heart of the controller is a Freescale/NXP 8-bit microcontroller, the MC9S08SH8.

 **Background**